obrigg/meraki-channel-distribution/README.md

 `python run.py`

 ### Troubleshooting
-The is a isDebug variable in the script, changing it to `True` should shed more light on what's happening for troubleshooting purposes.
+The is a `isDebug` variable in the script, changing it to `True` should shed more light on what's happening for troubleshooting purposes.
 The script will search for clients that were connected during the last hour (or still are connected).
 You can change the search span by changing the `timespan` attribute.

-The way the script is searching for the associated channel is searching through the logs of the past 5 hours for an association message.
-If the client did not re-associate with an AP during the last 5 hours - it will not find its channel.
+The dashboard API does not have a direct query to the channel a client is associated with (at least today).
+The workaround is to analyze the client events and search for their last association event, where the channel association is mentioned.
+The achilles heel of the process is that clients associated for more than the searched time span will not return an associated channel.

 You can change the log search span by changing the `starting_after` attribute.
+Increasing the time span will increase the running time of the code, while decreasing it will increase the number of unknown clients.

 ----
 ### Licensing info